 Nintendo Switch vs Switch Lite: Limited editions

 In terms of the standard Nintendo Switch, limited editions have been a bit of an awkward beast.
 This is because the only colours seen traditionally are whatever Joy-Con controllers you just so happen to have attached at the time.
 You see, Joy-Con are purchasable separately from the console and are generally sold as a pair, so if you wanted a unique-looking Nintendo Switch then the onus would be on you.
 Outside of this, it’s the Nintendo Switch dock that might sport a cool vinyl graphic, as was the case with Let’s Go Pikachu/Eevee and Super Smash Bros.
 Ultimate.

-Despite it not yet releasing, we already know that the Nintendo Switch Lite will already be receiving a swanky limited edition console to tie in with the November release of Pokemon Sword and Shield.
+Despite the standard three colours releasing alongside each other, we know that the Nintendo Switch Lite will be receiving a swanky limited edition console to tie in with the November release of Pokemon Sword and Shield.
 The limited edition in question features a grey chassis, with a light blue left analogue stick and D-pad and light red right analogue stick and face buttons.
 These colours are representative of Sword and Shield’s two new legendary Pokemon, Zacian and Zamazena, the designs of which you’ll also find etched onto the Lite’s back plate.

 Nintendo Switch vs Switch Lite: Price